phwd/KyotoWriter/README.md

 # KyotoWriter
 ## A custom built automation scriptwriter used internally by Facebook to allow non-coders to build Automation Tests

+### Disclaimer: This is a stripped down version of an internal app.
+All endpoints and proprietary code owned by Facebook or Wipro have been removed, and this code is specifically useful for automatically compiling test scripts for WebdriverIO App automation.
+As such, this program as found in this repository may not be fully functional, and is intended as a demonstration of the concept and viability of the app and the skills of its creator.

+#### The most important two code examples can be found in the createtest.js file and the wdio.conf.js file.
+Createtest is where the electron API calls and assembly of code into a javascript test file take place, and the wdio config file contains the custom automation commands that are being called in createtest.

 ![Image of Kyoto](https://i.ibb.co/8sJxHw1/Screen-Shot-2019-11-24-at-3-09-16-PM.png)

 ### Originally created for the purpose of automating the Bisect process within facebook to shorten the time of a bisect from 2 hours to 10 minutes, this tool has been streamlined for the purpose of specifically writing app automation tests for use in any type of WebdriverIO automation flow.